 Royal Bafokeng Platinum

-He’s a lawyer holding a BJuris degree along with an LLB and diploma in corporate law.
-He worked as an attorney and partner in a legal firm until 2000 when he moved into the mining sector and joined Royal Bafokeng Holdings.
-He was CEO of ferrochrome producer Merafe Resources for six years before being appointed to run RBPlat in 2010.
+He’s a lawyer by profession holding a B.Juris degree and an LLB.
+He followed a “legal eagle” career as an attorney and partner in a legal firm until 2000 before then moving into mining as CEO of ferrochrome producer, Merafe Resources.
+That’s a position he held for six years before being appointed at RBPlat in 2010